swiftlang/swift/docs/SIL.rst

   // %1 will be of type $T -> U

-Converts a thin function value, that is, a bare function pointer with no context information, into a thick function value with empty context.
+Converts a thin function value, that is, a bare function pointer with no context information, into a thick function value with ignored context.

 Checked Conversions
 ~~~~~~~~~~~~~~~~~~~